pndang/pndang.github.io/experience.md

 Mentor: [Dr. Niema Moshiri](http://niema.net/)

-- Developed an interactive Dash application for visualizing COVID-19 time-series data with variant segmentation
+- Developed an interactive application to visualize Covid-19 time-series data with variant segmentation
-- Programmed robust computational algorithms to dynamically and efficiently smooth data upon variable input parameters and update graph
+- Programmed a bespoke data-smoothing algorithm that selectively reads data upon user requests to optimize runtime
-- Achieved a remarkable 97% reduction in initial runtime by implementing memoization and an efficient data structure for smoothing algorithm
+- Reduced initial runtime by 97% (5s to sub-0.1s) with caching/memoization and efficient data structure implementation
-- Implemented and benchmarked data compression techniques to optimize serialization efficiency and expedite loading speed
+- Benchmarked data compression techniques to optimize serialization efficiency and expedite loading speed
-- Wrote 7 research notebooks to uncover patterns in 30+ large-scale datasets involving 3000+ patients with varying breast cancer stages using scaled multivariate exploratory data analysis techniques
+- Wrote 7 research notebooks to uncover patterns in 30+ large-scale datasets involving 3000+ cancer patients
-- Conducted rigorous analysis and investigation of disparities and data collection gaps, demonstrating a commitment to ethical and responsible data science practices
-- Implemented robust false discovery correction to ensure the statistical significance and reliability of conclusions derived from multiple hypothesis tests
-- Attained promising predictive performance, exceeding 87% accuracy across diverse evaluation metrics, in accurately predicting breast cancer recurrence status
+- Exceeded 87% accuracy across diverse evaluation metrics, in accurately predicting breast cancer recurrence status
-- Implemented and assessed solutions to handle imbalanced data for reliable predictions
+- Analyzed disparities and data collection gaps to ensure ethical and responsible data science practices
 - Honored with a nomination by Dr. Moshiri to deliver a presentation at UCSD’s 36th Annual Undergrad Research Conference
+- Special commendation post by the Semiconductor Research Corporation on LinkedIn

 <br>